Let's talk about dying

 On March the 14th we made a start with our first extended Carers Connect Let's Talk about dying event.

-We're editing a video from the event and have summarised the Q&A sections so you can skip below to:
+We have summarised the Q&A sections, so can skip below to:

 Q&A on funerals